elliotgunn/datafold-docs/docs/deployment_testing/team_cloud/how_datafold_team_cloud_works.md

 :::info

-Datafold requires configuration of dbt in your CI pipeline in order to run Data Diffs in CI.
+In order to run Data Diffs in CI, you will need to add dbt to your CI process, either using dbt Cloud or dbt Core.

 :::